infopirate/PeachesAhead/PITCHME.md

 Participants will be asked to use the Factom blockchain to create solutions using data from the Factom Blockchain instead of what would be traditionally stored on paper.

-Verifying the fruit is from where it claims to be from...
-How this is done...

 @fa[arrows gp-tip](Press F to go Fullscreen)
 @fa[microphone gp-tip](Press S for Speaker Notes)

 ---